aws/copilot-cli/site/content/en/docs/Concepts/services.md

 # You can override any of the values defined above by environment.
 environments:
   prod:
-    count: 2               # Number of tasks to run for the "test" environment.
+    count: 2               # Number of tasks to run for the "prod" environment.
 ```

 #### Image